mehulagg/gitlab/doc/development/documentation/testing.md

 Vale returns three types of results: `suggestion`, `warning`, and `error`:

-- **Suggestion**-level results are writing tips, and are not displayed in CI job output.
+- **Suggestion**-level results are writing tips and aren't displayed in CI job output.
 Suggestions don't break CI.
-- **Warning**-level results are style guide violations, are not displayed in CI job output, and should contain clear explanations of how to resolve the warning.
+- **Warning**-level results are [Style Guide](styleguide/index.md) violations, aren't displayed in CI job output, and should contain clear explanations of how to resolve the warning.
-  Warnings may be technical debt, or items that will become an error-level test after the Technical Writing team completes cleanup for.
+  Warnings may be technical debt, or can be future error-level test items (after the Technical Writing team completes its cleanup).
 Warnings don't break CI.
-- **Error**-level are style guide violations, and should contain clear explanations of how to resolve the error.
+- **Error**-level results are Style Guide violations, and should contain clear explanations about how to resolve the error.
+Errors break CI and are displayed in CI job output. of how to resolve the error.
 Errors break CI and are displayed in CI job output.

 ### Install linters